iwanao731/ofxHairModel/README.md

 ## How To Use?
   1. Please put this folder to addon folder.
   2. Please download hair and face database from Hair Database below.
-  3. Please put them in ofxHairModel\example-simpleViewer\bin\data".
+  3. Please put them in "ofxHairModel\example-simpleViewer\bin\data".
   4. Please run projectGenerator and select this folder.
-Then you should select addons written above.
+Then you should select addons written in Dependencies.
-  5. Please change the filename in src/ofApp.cpp.
+  5. Please change the hairname in src/ofApp.cpp.

           void ofApp::setup(){
           	string hairname = "strands00001.data"; // USC-HairSalon Model